Eighonet/GCT-TTE/model/README.md

 Here is the description of the dataset files:

-- `nodes_features.csv` is a .csv table that contains all the nodes' $\Re^{73}$ vector representations of road city graph.
+- `nodes_features.csv` is a .csv table that contains all the nodes' $\Re^{73}$ vector representations of the road city graph.
 The table has a size of $65524$ rows and $73$ columns.

 - `targets.csv` is a .csv table containing $121557$ rows for keeping the target value, the travel time of a trip.

-- `edge_index.npz` is NumPy zip file containing the edge list of the road city graph, connections between roads.
+- `edge_index.npz` is a NumPy zip file containing the edge list of the road city graph and connections between roads.

-- `IMG_EMBS.npz` is a NumPy zip file containing embeddings of RegNetY model in a tensor of size $\left[13802, 3712\right]$, where $3712$ is an embedding size and $13802$ is a number of all processed grid-based images.
+- `IMG_EMBS.npz` is a NumPy zip file containing embeddings of RegNetY model in a tensor of size $\left[13802, 3712\right]$, where $3712$ is an embedding size, and $13802$ is a number of all processed grid-based images.

-- `route_2_Tids.csv` is a mapping from trip ID to a sequence of IDs in `IMG_EMBS.npz` tensor.
+- `route_2_Tids.csv` is a mapping from trip ID to a sequence of IDs in the `IMG_EMBS.npz` tensor.
 It is used to make an image representation tensor of a trip.

 - `route_2_xIDs.csv` is a mapping from trip ID to its nodes' representations from `nodes_features.csv`.